ko5tik/pribluda.de/contents/projects/jsonserializer/index.md

 and precious - nobody likes 100MB apps.

 So I went and wrote small and cosy json marshaller with only one external dependency -  [GSON](https://github.com/google/gson) - which is very lightweight and provides just JSON parser.
-And this is my marshaller is used:

 ### How it works